slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Actually almost everything I’ve written that has survived was written when I didn’t try to get anything done." (...)
 "I want to write books that only those who read them claim they did."
 -- Nassim Taleb [1960]*

+> *"Make it personal enough so you feel embarrassed to share it."
+-- Quentin Tarantino [1963]*

 > *"There are no more writers like Shakespeare because all he had was a table, a candle, a pen and some paper."
 -- Chris Cornell [1964]*